 With 161hp, 310 lb-ft, and a reasonable weight of 503 pounds it’s a compelling turbodiesel engine option for swaps and repowers.
 It also uses the durable cast-iron design with serviceable liners.
 No, the R2.8 likely won’t ever be as potent or reliable as the older 4BT.
 That’s not necessarily a bad thing nor a dig at the Cummins 2.8, though.
 It’s still a stout turbodiesel that does what its meant to do.

-Reliability may be a concern for potential R2.8 owners.
+Reliability may be a concern for potential owners.
 The ISF 2.8L engine never had a great reputation, but it’s also not a fair comparison to the newer, American assembled R2.8.
-It will likely take several more years and more R2.8 swaps until we have a better understanding of long-term reliability.
+So far there haven’t been any major problems with these engines so we would consider them to be quite reliable.